nojronatron/nojronatron.github.io/continuing-education/inclusive-design-notes.md

 - There is much more to learn.
 - Considering inclusive design from the ground-up will be a general practice for me, personally and professionally.
-- Why would I want to exclude users from my web sites and applications?
+- Why would I want to exclude users from my web sites and applications by _not_ using inclusive design techniques?
 - Developing solutions for myself and others should be easily extendable to people with permanent or situational points of exclusion.
 - When possible, gather real user feedback on my designs for iterative improvement at all stages.